 The answer for us here at MeasureMatch HQ is no.

 Full-timers are not a good fit for MeasureMatch.

-And, generally, they’re also not right for the kinds of clients we’re attracting to use our platform to source amazing pros to execute software systems deployments, implementations, configurations, integrations, troubleshooting and related data management, data engineering and data science work.
+And, generally, they’re also not right for the kinds of clients we’re attracting to use our platform to source services partners to execute software systems deployments, implementations, configurations, integrations, troubleshooting and related data management, data engineering and data science work.

-Now, despite recent gyrations in our consideration of FTEs, perhaps especially because we’ve found that most, if not all, other service marketplaces’ networks are heavily populated with FTEs pursuing side hustles, we recently doubled down with the conclusion that full-timers are, indeed, suboptimal for the business we’re building.
+Now, although most other service marketplaces are heavily populated with FTEs pursuing side hustles, we've chosen to do things differently, and we've doubled down with the conclusion that full-timers are, indeed, suboptimal for the business we’re building.

 The kinds of projects and contracts that flow via the MeasureMatch marketplace require focus.
 They require substantive time commitments.
 They require a level of delivery that simply can’t, in many if not most cases, happen when the service provider only has a small number of weekday hours "after work” and maybe "some weekend time" to play with.

 This is too risky for us.
 And if it’s too risky for us, it’s too risky for MeasureMatch clients.

 I’ve been told several times that “market forces” or “AI” can/should weed out poor performers or unattractive profiles.
 We’re not buying this argument.
 A broad-based onboarding of service providers may create an attractive number for investors, but the inevitable and costly clean-ups due to mismatches and failed project deliveries, well, we’re not interested.

 Is there a difference between independent consultants and freelancers?
 It depends on who you ask, but we’re drawing a bright red line between the two.

 Also, while rather unfortunate, the term freelancing is too commonly understood as low cost, low value, high risk, high friction side hustling or gig economy-esque work.